Writing (or Updating) Your Website with AI

 “Write a short closing line for the Services page that gently leads the reader to the Contact page, reminding them they don’t have to do this alone.”

-For Page Meta Descriptions, SEO, and Side Copy
+For Page Meta Descriptions and SEO

 “Suggest 3 meta descriptions (under 160 characters) for my Homepage that include keywords ‘doula support’ and my location (if I provide it).
 Keep them friendly and clickable.”